How do you ensure that you don’t pour time, attention and heart into a welcome book that guests don’t read?

 It makes sense: your guests probably don’t want to arrive at their vacation spot and then spend the next half hour learning every nook and cranny of your home, and they don’t need brunch recommendations at 4PM.

-They want to find and digest information right in the moment it’s relevant.
+They want to find and digest information right at the moment it’s relevant.

 By including a menu/table of contents, headings, and subheadings (like the rules in this blog post) for each section, guests can quickly and easily find what they’re looking for.